AncyJenisha/CSharp/src/Assignment4/Assignment4.md

 ## Part-4
     1. A meaningful commit message stating the changes made is written as commit message.
-    2. The changes are commited.
+    2. The changes are committed.
 ![Commiting after staging the changes](afterstaging.png)

 ## Part-5